 - CIP requests submitted via an intra-departmental on-line CIP Request Form

 There are two major types of capital development projects in the CIP: (1) Stand Alone Projects and (2) Level-of-Effort Projects.

 Projects which have completed and approved facility plans

-Close out once appropriation has been spent and project is compete
+- Closeout once appropriation has been spent and the project is complete

 Example: Development of Greenbriar Local Park

 Smaller projects that do not require extensive planning and design.
 Projects are reviewed each fiscal year and reprioritized as necessary

 - Generally, less than $300,000